ecbc0/note-math/item_en/topology_en.typ

 #tag("continuous") Topological continuity := $f : X -> Y$ is #link(<hom-limit>)[] at every point

+*_Todo_* This is also wrong and needs to be corrected.
+It seems that preserving the limit is not as strong as continuity.
+This definition of continuity cannot prove that the inverse image of a continuous function preserves the closure.

 let $A ⊂ X$

 #tag("limit-point") Limit point := $x in X : forall B in #B (x), A ∩ B ≠ ∅$